 The Department of Mathematics of the University of Georgia is a vibrant mathematical community.
-The department has held an NSF VIGRE Grant and an NSF VIGRE II grant for last 12 years and currently holds a $2,000,000 NSF Research Training Group (RTG) grant (2014-2019).
-These grants provide additional financial support for graduate students, and stimulate research and teaching collaborations among the math faculty, postdoctoral associates, graduate students, and undergraduates.
+The department has held an NSF VIGRE grant and an NSF VIGRE II grant for 12 years, and currently holds a $2,000,000 NSF Research and Training Group (RTG) grant (2014-2019).
+These grants provide additional financial support for graduate students, and stimulate research and teaching collaborations among the mathematics faculty, postdoctoral associates, graduate students, and undergraduates.
 Our department is one of only a dozen mathematics and statistics departments nationwide to receive a second VIGRE grant.
 We are noted for the friendliness of our faculty and students, and for our flexibility in adapting programs to the needs of each individual student.
 The department has particularly active research groups in algebra, algebraic geometry, analysis, applied mathematics, geometry, number theory, topology, and education.

 - Foreign language courses, translations, and computer projects are no longer required for mathematics degrees